 In 1901, age 14, Hugh was living at home in Brixton, still on Aytown Rd, with his parents, and a lodger (a 31 year old chemist).

-In 1911 Hugh, age 24 and an Advertising Agent for an Electrical Manufacturer was living at 48 Victoria Road, Aston, Birmingham in a three roomed apartment with a lodger, an electrical engineer.
+In 1911 Hugh, age 24 was working as and an advertising agent for an Electrical Manufacturer and was living at 48 Victoria Road, Aston, Birmingham in a three roomed apartment with a lodger, an electrical engineer.

-Fatally wounded on 24 March, he died two days later.
+He volunteered under the alias Hugh William Power on the outbreak of war in August 1914 and went to France that October.
+He was fatally wounded on 24 March 1915 and died two days later.
 His parting words to those around him were ‘Good Luck’.